abrahanalarcon/abrahanalarcon/README.md

 ## 👨‍💻 About Me

 IT/OT Engineer with a background in **Mechatronics** and over 3 years of hands-on experience in industrial environments.
-My focus is on designing and implementing **reliable SCADA infrastructures** that bridge industrial processes with modern IT systems.
+My focus is on designing , implementing and integration **reliable SCADA DCS infrastructures** that bridge industrial processes with modern IT systems.

 - 🌎 Based in **Santo Domingo, Dominican Republic**
 - 🏭⚡ Specialized in **SCADA Systems, Industrial Networks and Automation**